jquelin/dvg-randomizer/README.md

 # DESCRIPTION

 Dan Verssen Games (DVG) publishes awesome boardgames putting you in command of a squadron for a given campaign.
-One of the modes is to have a random squadron, and this app just does that: it randomizes
+One of the modes is to have a random squadron, and this app just does that: it provides a way to easily randomize your squadron according to available planes & pilots.
+It can also generate a logsheet to use for the game.

 As of today, the soft supports: